-Frequently asked Questions
+Frequently asked questions

-Q: I ate a large full English breakfast and noticed my blood glucose remained stable: however, the day I ate bran flakes and fruit my blood glucose rose.
+Q: I ate a large full English breakfast and noticed my blood glucose remained stable; however, the day I ate bran flakes and fruit my blood glucose rose.
 Why was this?

-A: A full English breakfast tends to be high protein and low carbohydrate therefore not greatly impacting on blood glucose levels, whereas bran flakes and fruit both contain carbohydrate.
-It is also worth considering that a regular consumption of high fat foods can have other health implications.
+A: A full English breakfast tends to be high protein and low carbohydrate therefore not greatly impacting on blood glucose levels, where as bran flakes and fruit both contain carbohydrate.
+A point to consider however is that a regular consumption of high fat foods can have other health implications.
 Try having a smaller breakfast of just boiled eggs on toast or just a whole grain cereal without the extra fruit.
-See breakfast suggestions on page 11.
+See breakfast suggestions earlier in the booklet.